-Drives motor powered truck other than tractor-trailer with a nominal cargo capacity of 333 cubic feet or more or with a gross volume weight of 10000 pounds or more to transport mail often along a designated route to or between designated postal or other facilities.
+Drives motor powered truck other than tractor-trailer with a nominal\ cargo capacity of 333 cubic feet or more or with a gross volume weight of 10000 pounds or more to transport mail often along a designated route to or between designated postal or other facilities.
 May also pickup and transport mail load and unload truck with or without helpers make minor vehicle repairs and keep vehicle in good working order.

-(Nominal cargo capacity means an actual cargo capacity of plus or minus 5% of the stated capacity rounded to the nearest whole cubic foot.)"
+\(Nominal cargo capacity means an actual cargo capacity of plus or minus 5% of the stated capacity rounded to the nearest whole cubic foot.)"

-"REGISTER OF WAGE DETERMINATIO THE SERVICE CONTRACT ACT By direction of the Secretary of Labor NS UNDER U.S. DEPARTMENT OF LABOR EMPLOYMENT STANDARDS ADMINISTRATION WAGE AND HOUR DIVISION WASHINGTON D.C.
+THE SERVICE ( OF WAGE DETERMINATION CONTRACT ACT Secretary of Labor NS UNDER U.S. DEPARTMENT OF LABOR EMPLOYMENT STANDARDS ADMINISTRATION WAGE AND HOUR DIVISION WASHINGTON D.C.
 20210 ĺ Wage Determination No.: 1977-0196 Daniel W. Simms Director Division of Wage Determinations Revision No.: 84 Date Of Last Revision: 03/03/2021